chenzhekl/unblock-youku-firefox/README.md

 ## Unblock Youku Firefox

-This is the port of the popular chrome extension [Unblock-Youku](https://github.com/uku/Unblock-Youku).
+This is the port of the popular chrome extension [Unblock-Youku](https://github.com/uku/Unblock-Youku) for Firefox.

-Currently in sync with Unblock Youku chrome v3.8.11.
+This addon is currently in sync with Unblock Youku chrome v4.0.0.

 ## Install